-Ninety percent of the ads we see throughout the day will likely be forgotten quickly.
+Ninety percent of ads we see throughout the day will likely be forgotten quickly.
 Their sheer volume clamoring for our attention makes each less memorable and effective; and Gen Z, who have grown up with social media, are better at recognizing (and being skeptical of) ads than any other generation before them.

 But sometimes there are ones that get it right, like the one above, a game trailer for Square Enix’s latest release, Visions of Mana.
 That I did not understand a word in the video but almost immediately recognized the story it was trying to tell is testament to the power of what it did right: storytelling—with people and human experience at the center, it’s a universal language.